To recognize innovative, life-enhancing interior design that contributes to the quality of healthcare

 - The decisions of the judges is final.
 The judges reserve the right to make no award.

-- Winners will be announced at the Center for Health Design’s awards presentation during the 2016 Healthcare Design Expo & Conference in November 2016 in Houston.
+- Winners will be announced at the Center for Health Design’s awards presentation on Monday, November 13, 2017, during the 2017 Healthcare Design Expo & Conference in Orlando.

 - One award will be presented to each winning project.

-- Winners will be featured in the November 2016 issue of Contract magazine, which focuses on healthcare design, and at The Center for Health Design’s website: healthdesign.org.
+- Winning projects will be featured in the November 2017 issue of Contract magazine, which focuses on healthcare design, and at The Center for Health Design’s website: healthdesign.org.

 How to Enter